untoldengine/UntoldEngine/docs/Architecture/renderingSystem.md

 In normal rendering (`renderDebugViewMode == .lit`), applies exposure, lift/gamma/gain color correction, and optional color grading to the composited image.

-When `renderDebugViewMode` is set to a G-Buffer visualization mode, the look pass instead reads directly from a G-Buffer texture and bypasses color grading entirely:
+When `renderDebugViewMode` is set to a G-Buffer visualization mode, the renderer stores the requested debug target and the look pass reads from that texture instead of the color-graded composite:

 | `renderDebugViewMode` | Look pass source |
 |---|---|